TonyV23/findme/README.md

 # findme
-A contact form that sends messages to a valid address
+A contact form that sends messages to a valid address using the emailjs service